notnowabhi/CertChain/README.md

 3. Commit and push your changes.
 4. Submit a pull request for review.

+## Contract Details

+The smart contracts for CertChain are deployed at the following address:

+- **Contract Address:** 0x0d1b41c5093567f294abd60eef117e68158f33ccad68d6ce5a347f3f5a2d004e

+You can find this address in the `Move.toml` file under the relevant section.

 ## License

 This project is open-source and available under the MIT License.